jhernand/fulfillment-service/auth_readme.md

 3. **Configure Group Mapper** (as described in [Configuring Keycloak to Include Groups in Tokens](#configuring-keycloak-to-include-groups-in-tokens))

-4. **Create Shared Resources**:
-   - To make resources visible to everyone, assign them to a group named `shared`
-   - Or configure the fulfillment service to use a different name for the shared tenant (requires code changes)

 ### Future Enhancements

 The current tenancy logic is hard-coded.
 Future enhancements may include: